-Law is very dry compared to music promoting – although it must be admitted that the perks are better – and within a year Jim had dropped out of college in order to work for a record company, stuffing cardboard pyramids into LP sleeves.
+Law is very dry compared to music promoting – although it must be admitted that the perks are better – and within a year Jim had dropped out of college to work for a record company, stuffing cardboard pyramids into LP sleeves.

-After the label went bust, he worked in a variety of jobs, including cleaner, barman, pub manager, bouncer, assistant chief cashier for a firm of solicitors, porn-writer, venue manager and bookkeeper, before ending up 20 years later at Time Out magazine in London and founding an independent book publishing company, The Do-Not Press.
+After the label went bust, he worked in a variety of jobs, including cleaner, barman, pub manager, bouncer, assistant chief cashier for a firm of solicitors, hack-writer, venue manager, and bookkeeper, before ending up 20 years later at Time Out magazine in London and founding an independent book publishing company, The Do-Not Press.

 After failing to dominate the world of words, Jim returned to music promotion and for nearly eight years organised Friday night events at London’s 100 Club.
 After being kicked out in favour of a younger promoter with a pay-to-play policy, Jim moved to the nearby Borderline Club.
 Currently Jim puts on events at other venues “Around Town” and attempts to finish a novel.
 His last published work (under his own name) was The Mammoth Book of Sex Drugs and Rock & Roll, which has just published a second edition.

 Aside from writing a blog (this one) that generates death threats from generally US-based “freedom-loving” fanatics, Jim was (from 2006-2013) front-man and band-booker for The Rhythm Festival, the civilised antidote to mud-bath rock festivals.
 Sadly, Rhythm Festival succumbed to bad weather and worse management in 2012 and so exists only as a pleasant (or otherwise) memory.